Indicator Report - Heart Attack: Hospitalizations

 Recent studies have shown significant relationships between air pollutants and increased risk of heart attack or other forms of coronary heart disease.
 Particulate matter (PM2.5) has shown to be associated with increased risk in particularly sensitive subpopulations such as the elderly, patients with preexisting heart disease, and those who are survivors of heart attack.

-Data NotesHeart attack was defined with ICD-9 code 410 to select cases.
+Data NotesHeart attacks were defined with a primary diagnosis of 410-410.92 according to the International Classification of Diseases (ICD-9) codes.
+The U.S. is currently using the 10th revision (ICD-10) to code causes of death.
+The 9th revision (ICD-9) is still used for hospital and emergency department visits.
 Age-specific age-adjusted rates were calculated using county specific crude rates for ages 35 and older with 2000 standard U.S. population weights for age 35 and older.

 Data SourcesUtah Inpatient Hospital Discharge Data, Office of Health Care Statistics, Utah Department of Health.
-Population Estimates: National Center for Health Statistics, Bridged-race estimates of the resident population of the United States for July 1, 2000-July 1, 2011 (Vintage 2011) prepared under a collaborative arrangement with the U.S. Census Bureau.
+Population Estimates: National Center for Health Statistics (NCHS) through a collaborative agreement with the U.S. Census Bureau.

 DefinitionA heart attack is also called a myocardial infarction.
-This occurs when a coronary artery is completely blocked by a clot resulting in lack of blood flow to the heart and death of part of the heart muscle.
+A heart attack occurs when a coronary artery is completely blocked by a clot resulting in lack of blood flow to the heart and death of part of the heart muscle.

 How We Calculated the Rates